Sample Post Trial Appellate Right Letter

-Still, while I know you are quite pleased with the verdict, I need to advise you of your post-trial rights.
+Still, while I know you are quite thrilled with the verdict, I need to advise you of your post-trial rights.
 If you wish to file a motion for a new trial, it must be done within ten (10) days of the entry of judgment.
 Any motion to revise the judgment because of fraud, mistake or newly discovered evidence would need to be filed within thirty (30) days of the entry of judgment.
 I do not believe grounds exist to file either motion presently.
 If you feel there is a reason to file either motion, please call me immediately so that we may discuss it.

 If you wish to file an appeal to the Court of Special Appeals of Maryland, that appeal has to be filed within thirty (30) days of the entry of judgment.
 The only grounds for such an appeal would be if the trial judge made a legal error.
 The jury’s factual findings are not subject to review.
 I do not believe – thankfully for us - that there are any appealable issues rising out of this trial for either side.
 Our representation agreement does not include handling any appeal, so if you wish to pursue an appeal, you should take immediate steps to contact an attorney for that purpose.

 Please do not hesitate to contact me should you have any questions or concerns.
 We look forward to the opportunity to assist you in any future legal matters.
 I really enjoyed getting to know you better during the trial and I'm am excited that we were able to get such a great result for you.